random-j-farmer/random-minecraft/_drafts/early-iron-farm.md

 and since they are 3 blocks tall, 20 blocks down from the villager position is the first reasonable position for the killing floor.

 Villagers are scared by a zombie up to 8 blocks away.
 Villagers need to see 2 others, and they need to be within 10 blocks of each other.
+Villagers also need to sleep - so the line of sight to the zombie needs to be interrupted from time to time.
+This farm accomplishes this by having them hopping up and down in the water source.

-An easy way to visualize this is by using carpet mods builtin `ai_tracker` script.
+An easy way to visualize the distances is by using carpet mods builtin `ai_tracker` script.

     /script load ai_tracker
     /ai_tracker villager_buddy_detection